Negational Symmetry of Quantum Neural Networks for Binary Pattern Classification: Negational Symmetry of Quantum Neural Networks

 Let us first examine the quantum binary classification with an arbitrary example $\ket{\bm{x}}$.
 Let $\ket{\bm{x}} = \ket{x_1} \otimes \ket{x_2} \cdots \otimes \ket{x_N}$ be the data qubits of the binary pattern, where $x_i \in \{0, 1\}$ for $i \in \{1, 2, \cdots, N\}$.
 Then, the inverted binary pattern or the negational counterpart $\ket{\tilde{\bm{x}}} = \ket{\tilde{x}_1} \otimes \ket{\tilde{x}_2} \cdots \otimes \ket{\tilde{x}_N}$, where $\ket{\tilde{x}_i} = X \ket{x_i}$ for $i \in \{1, 2, \cdots, N\}$.
 Here, quantum gate $X$ is equivalent to bitwise \texttt{NOT} in classical computing.
 Let us denote $ \bm{X} = \prod_{\otimes}^{N} X$ for simplicity, then we have $\ket{\tilde{\bm{x}}} = \bm{X} \ket{\bm{x}}$.
 Formally, we introduce the following theorem.

 \begin{theorem} Given a QNN with fixed parameters $\bm{\theta}$ and $Z$-measurement on the readout qubit, $f_{\bm{\theta}} (\bm{x}) = f_{\bm{\theta}} (\tilde{\bm{x}})$. \end{theorem}

-Here, the QNN is constructed as defined in Section~\ref{sec:arch}.
-Since all quantum gates in Eq.~\ref{eq:pred} are 2D matrices, i.e.~linear transformations, the mathematical proof is straightforward and can be found in Appendix~D.1.
+Here, the QNN should have full entanglement, as discussed in Section~\ref{sec:arch}.
+Since all quantum gates in Eq.~\ref{eq:pred} are 2D matrices, i.e.~linear transformations, the mathematical proof is straightforward and can be found in \ref{sec:app_thm1}.
 Note, Theorem~\ref{ob:1} describes the situation in expectation due to the nature of measurement operation.
 Although Eq.~\ref{eq:pred} is a closed-form mathematical expression, in a real quantum device, the empirical observation of $f_{\bm{\theta}} (\bm{x})$ for a single example is dependent on the average of the observed outcomes in repeated measurements, i.e.~$\mathcal{M}_{0}$ is measured in multiple copies.
 That is to say, Theorem~\ref{ob:1} may not be observed based on a single observation due to the stochasticity of quantum computing.
-This differs from most classical ML models which have a deterministic output in the inference phase.
+This differs from most classical ML models which have a deterministic output in the inference phase and increases the computational cost in contrast to classical systems.

 It is worth mentioning that Theorem~\ref{ob:1} holds not only when a QNN is trained to convergence, but also for a QNN with randomly initiated $\bm{\theta}$.
 In a 2D Cartesian system, given a function $f$ and a variable $x$ , $f$ is (reflectionally) symmetric if $f(x) = f(-x)$.
 Similarly, we define Theorem~\ref{ob:1} as the \textit{negational symmetry} for quantum binary classification as there is a symmetry in the measurement on the readout qubit.